Overview

 On iOS, Enigm App uses Keychain for protected key storage and Secure Enclave-backed protection where available and appropriate for the key material or access-control operation.
 Secure Enclave may be used to protect device-bound keys, wrapping keys, or access-control material.
 Larger cryptographic material may require wrapping or protected storage outside Secure Enclave when it cannot be stored directly inside the hardware boundary.
 Key access can be affected by device authentication, local unlock state, app authorization, and OS security posture.Android

 Device-bound trust means that private key material and protected key state are associated with a specific enrolled device context.
-Device trust evaluates:- Device enrollment state.
+Device Trust evaluates:- Device enrollment state.

 - Device association state.